All-Terrain/All-Season Vehicle Mobility

 - Determination of operational and logistic needs for challenging environments.

-- Artic and Antarctic operation and logistics support.
+- Arctic and Antarctic operation and logistics support.

 - Development of advanced over-snow towing concepts for Antarctic heavy logistics.